danielbodnar/awesome-stars/BY-LANG.md

 - [arnaud/chrome-tab-sugar](https://github.com/arnaud/chrome-tab-sugar) - Organize and manage your tabs from a single page! - Firefox Panorama for Chrome
 - [maciekmm/container-tabs-sidebar](https://github.com/maciekmm/container-tabs-sidebar) - Firefox addon aiming to utilize screen estate more efficiently by showing tabs in a sidebar grouped by privacy containers.
 Inspired by TreeStyleTab.
 - [matthoffner/backseat-pilot](https://github.com/matthoffner/backseat-pilot) - Bring your own copilot server and customize commands to refactor instead of autofill or tabbed completion.
+- [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
 - [APIDevTools/swagger-cli](https://github.com/APIDevTools/swagger-cli) - Swagger 2.0 and OpenAPI 3.0 command-line tool
 - [jsonform/jsonform](https://github.com/jsonform/jsonform) - Build forms from JSON Schema.
 Easily template-able.
 Compatible with Bootstrap 3 out of the box.
 - [thunks/thunks](https://github.com/thunks/thunks) - A small and magical composer for all JavaScript asynchronous.